ACHIEVEMENTS

 Help Spread The Word

-GAS MASKS FOR THE GFPD HIGH RISK UNIT (HRU)
+Negotiation equipment FOR THE GFPD HIGH RISK UNIT (HRU)

 The High Risk Unit (HRU) is part of the total crisis management team that is specially trained and equipped to handle high risk situations upon activation from their normal assignments.
 The team is comprised of entry team members, negotiators, observer-snipers, and medics.
 Officers who wish to be part of this team must pass rigorous mental and physical agility testing.

-HONOR GUARD UNIFORMS
+HONOR GUARD UNIFORMS and Equipment

 The Great Falls Police Community Foundation purchased Honor Guard Uniforms for each of its members.
 Prior to the GFPCF donation, officers would wear their dress uniforms with white ascots and gloves to ceremonies.